International Year of Quantum Science and Technology: Organization

-In Fall 2023 a Founding Partnership structure overseeing the IYQ initiative was formed that came to include the APS, DPG, Optica (formerly OSA), SPIE, the Chinese Optical Society (COS), and the Institute of Physics (IOP).
-In consultation with UNESCO, this Partnership formed an IYQ Steering Committee.

-At the beginning of 2024, the United Nations General Assembly (UNGA) delegation from Ghana agreed to sponsor a resolution at the 78th session of the UN in New York.
-On April 8, 2024, this delegation hosted an informational meeting, attended by the Director of the UNESCO Liaison Office, members of the IYQ Executive Committee, APS President, and other scientific dignitaries, to present a draft IYQ resolution to other UN delegations.
-Following a weeks-long period of draft revision and delegation discussion, the IYQ resolution was presented to the full General Assembly on June 7 by the Ghanaian delegation.
+In May 2024, the United Nations General Assembly (UNGA) delegation from Ghana officially submitted an IYQ resolution at the 78th session of the UN in New York.
+The IYQ resolution was presented to the full General Assembly on June 7 by the Ghanaian delegation.
 The resolution was adopted by the UNGA without objection (“by acclamation”) and was co-sponsored by over 70 countries representing over 5 billion people.

 The UN resolution “Decides to proclaim 2025 as the International Year of Quantum Science and Technology” and “recommends that the International Year of Quantum Science and Technology should be observed through activities at all levels aimed at increasing public awareness of the importance of quantum science and applications.”

-Organization

-The IYQ 2025 has been endorsed by the American Physical Society, German Physical Society, and UNESCO.

-Microsoft is a leading partner of IYQ and marking the Year of Quantum with a “Quantum Ready” initiative for businesses to explore quantum.
-AIP, IEEE, and Quantinuum are distinguished partners, and Google Quantum AI is a contributing partner.

-International Year of Quantum partners include: